Starts Thu 20 May at:

-Inspired by the work of Leonard Cohen, and set to some of his most beloved music, Death of a Ladies' Man tells the story of a carousing college professor (Gabriel Byrne) whose life takes a series of unimaginable turns, and all the old stories are given a new twist when he begins to have surreal hallucinations and learns he may not be long for this world.
+Inspired by the work of Leonard Cohen, and set to some of his most beloved music, Death of a Ladies' Man tells the story of a carousing college professor (Gabriel Byrne) whose life takes a series of unimaginable turns.
+Old stories are given a new twist when he begins to have surreal hallucinations and learns he may not be long for this world.

 Samuel O'Shea, a university professor of poetry, exuberant womanizer and enthusiastic drinker has seen better days.
 His second marriage is ending, and his wife and children are at their wits' end with him.
-More disturbingly, he has begun seeing things: Frankenstein sidles up to the bar and strangers sing and dance to Leonard Cohen tunes.
-His much-missed father, who died when Samuel was just a boy, pops up for chats.
+More disturbingly, he has begun seeing things: Frankenstein sidles up to the bar, strangers sing and dance to Leonard Cohen tunes, as well as the return of his much-missed father, who died when Samuel was just a boy.